privacy-scaling-explorations/zkevm-specs/specs/virtual_state/begin_tx.md

 ### Lookups

 #### RW accesses
-In all cases, we do these 9 + #transfer calls:
+In all cases, we bump read-write-counter by 9 + #transfer:
 - BeginTxHelper
     - CallContext TxId
 - CallContext RwCounterEndOfReversion (done through reversion_info)